-So it is always a good idea to soak the lentils before cooking.
-But all lentils really don’t need soaking, especially very small sized lentils (still you can soak them or some time if you want to improve their nutritional value as the nutrients become more easy to absorb when you soak them in some water).
+So it is always a good idea to soak the chickpeas before cooking.
+But all dry peas and beans really don’t need soaking, especially very small sized ones (still you can soak them or some time if you want to improve their nutritional value as the nutrients become more easy to absorb when you soak them in some water).

 So here is how long to soak chickpeas for best results